-While many consumers shop based on THC % or by Indica vs. Sativa, the real star of the show when it comes to cannabis are terpenes.
+While many consumers shop based on THC % or by indica vs. sativa, the real star of the show when it comes to cannabis are terpenes.
 Terpenes are botanical components found in plant matter that drive both the scent and common effects in plants.
-Particularly, in cannabis, terpenes are very fragrant and can cause flower or extracts to change in both aroma and flavor as well as help drive the human reaction when consuming that cannabis.
-There is a natural amount of terpenes that are lost during the drying cycle, however, Cann has developed a terpene recapture system so that those terpenes are isolated and removed instead of dissipating and being lost forever.
+Particularly, in cannabis, terpenes are very fragrant and can cause flower or extracts to change in both aroma and flavor as well as help drive human reaction to consuming that cannabis.
+There is a natural amount of terpenes that are lost during the drying cycle, however Cann has developed a terpene recapture system so that those terpenes are isolated and removed instead of dissipating and being lost forever.

 Strains like Girl Scout Cookies are often homes to humulene, our next strain on the list.
 Plants like sage often have humulene, which tends to have a peppery or woodsy scent.
 Some users have noted that humulene has helped them relax or suppress appetite.

 Pinene will make you feel like spending a day enjoying nature with its’ often naturally energizing and invigorating qualities.
 Staple strains like Jack Herer and Blue Dream commonly have healthy levels of pinene.
 Outside of cannabis, pinene can be found in Christmas trees or pine cones.
 This incredibly fragrant and pleasant strain is typically present when flower or concentrate smells like the great outdoors.

 Linalool is a terpene that is also found in lavender- so much so that it is one of the more relaxing and often sedative cannabis terpenes.
 As you can imagine, linalool can show up in more indica-heavy strains like Grandaddy Purple.

 Want to learn more about terpenes, where they come from, and how they could potentially affect your cannabis experience?
 Follow us on Instagram @canndryingsystems!